Shelby Young heading to Australia as new Fulbright Student Researcher

 By: Amanda Bowman

 A talented Texas Tech Department of Plant and Soil Science graduate student is heading down under this summer as a Fulbright Student Researcher.
-Shelby Young will spend 10 months in Australia seeking the ideal growing environment to try to prevent a common cotton disease known as Verticillium wilt.
+Plainview's Shelby Young will spend 10 months in Australia seeking the ideal growing environment to try to prevent a common cotton disease known as Verticillium wilt.

 Verticillium wilt reduces water and nutrient flow and causes the crop to turn yellow or white and the leaves or stems to wilt.
 It's caused by the soil borne fungal pathogen Verticillium dahliae.

 Young, who graduates in August with her master's degree in plant and soil science, said her master's thesis is working on how to detect Verticillium dahliae and how to best detect how much is in the soil.